Earn a Healthcare Administration Degree

 With your bachelor's in healthcare administration, you position yourself for leadership roles in facilities, clinical departments and medical practices.

-Dr. Toni Clayton, associate dean of healthcare professions at Southern New Hampshire University, said that those with a healthcare administration degree could work in places like:
+Dr. Toni Clayton, executive director of healthcare professions at Southern New Hampshire University, noted those with a healthcare administration degree could work in places like:

 - Ambulatory care and nursing homes